 In 2018 she was a participant in the renowned Young Singers Project of the Salzburg Festival.

-Alyona Rostovskaya gained her first stage experience as Tatyana in “Eugene Onegin” and as the “Figaro” Countess in productions of the renowned Gnessin Opera Studio.
-In 2017 she presented herself at the Opera Studio as Pamina in “Die Zauberflöte”, in 2018 she sang the title role of Tchaikovsky’s “Iolanta” and in 2019 she appeared here for the first time as Mimi in “La Bohème”.
+Alyona Rostovskaya gained her first stage experience as Tatyana in “Eugene Onegin” and as Contessa (“Le nozze di Figaro”) in productions of the renowned Gnessin Opera Studio.
+In 2017 she presented herself at the opera studio as Pamina in “Die Zauberflöte”, in 2018 she sang the title role of Tchaikovsky’s “Iolanta” and in 2019 she was here for the first time as Mimì in “La Bohème”.

 In concert she has performed with Theodor Currentzis and the SWR Symphony Orchestra and the Norddeutsche Philharmonie Rostock under Marcus Bosch, among others.
 In addition to her opera engagements, Alyona Rostovskaya is also active as a lied and concert singer.

 Since the 2023-2024 season, Alyona Rostovskaya is an ensemble member at the Hessisches Staatstheater Wiesbaden.
 There she will be seen as Contessa, Hanna Glawari (“The Merry Widow”), as well as in new productions as Pamina, Agathe (“Der Freischütz”) and Alice Ford.
 She also gives recitals and performs the soprano part in Beethoven’s 9th Symphony.